deepsidh9/Live-Valorant-Overlay/README.md

 ```sh
 pip install -r requirements.txt
 ```
+#### Optional Dependency - Tesseract
-You also need to install the latest build of  [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) if you intend to use that instead of easyocr.
+You would need to install the latest build of  [Tesseract](https://github.com/UB-Mannheim/tesseract/wiki) if you intend to use that instead of easyocr.
 It's totally up to you.
 You would need to make changes in the code as necessary, however OCR is only a small part of the app.
 ## Usage

 1. Run Python Server